jbusecke/xarrayutils/README.md

 ### Plotting utilities
 `xarrayutils.plotting` provides several small utility functions to make common tasks I find in my workflow in matplotlib easier.
 [Examples](doc/plotting.ipynb)

+### Utilities for large scale climate data analysis
+`xarrayutils.utils` provides some helpful tools to simplify common tasks in climate data analysis workflows.
+[This notebook](doc/utils.ipynb), provides some examples on how to use linear regression.